 This Media Kit is a one-stop resource for information about the National League of Cities, including information on NLC advocacy, city solutions, conferences and seminars, as well as downloadable biographies, photographs and resources.
 Stay informed about NLC news with our RSS feed, by keeping up with our Facebook and Twitter pages, or by reading our blog, CitiesSpeak.

-- First Vice President: Karen Freeman-Wilson, Gary, Indiana
+- President: Karen Freeman-Wilson, Gary, Indiana

 - Immediate Past President: Matt Zone, councilmember in Cleveland, Ohio